At A Glance

 Founded in 1842 by a priest of the Congregation of Holy Cross, Notre Dame is an independent, national Catholic research university located adjacent to the city of South Bend, Indiana, in a metropolitan area of more than 300,000 residents approximately 90 miles east of Chicago.

-Admission to the University is highly competitive, with more than five applicants for each freshman class position.
+Admission to the University is highly competitive, with nearly six applicants for each freshman class position.
 Seventy percent of incoming freshmen were in the top 5 percent of their high school graduating classes.

-The University's minority student population has tripled in the past 20 years to some 22 percent, and women, first admitted to undergraduate studies at Notre Dame in 1972, now account for 48 percent of undergraduate and overall enrollment.
+The University’s minority student population has more than tripled in the past 20 years to some 23 percent, and women, first admitted to undergraduate studies at Notre Dame in 1972, now account for 48 percent of undergraduate and overall enrollment.

-The source of the University's academic strength is its faculty, which since 1988 has seen the addition of some 500 new members and the establishment of more than 200 endowed professorships.
-Notre Dame faculty members have won 46 fellowships from the National Endowment for the Humanities in the past 12 years, more than for any other university in the nation.
+The source of the University’s academic strength is its faculty, which since 1988 has seen the addition of more than 500 new members and the establishment of more than 200 endowed professorships.
+Notre Dame faculty members have won 51 fellowships from the National Endowment for the Humanities since 1999, more than for any other university in the nation.

 At Notre Dame, education always has been linked to values, among them living in community and volunteering in community service.
 Residence hall life, shared by four of five undergraduates, is both the hallmark of the Notre Dame experience and the wellspring of the University’s rich tradition.
 A younger tradition, the University’s Center for Social Concerns, serves as a catalyst for student voluntarism.
 About 80 percent of Notre Dame students engage in some form of voluntary service-learning during their years at the University, and at least 10 percent devote a year or more after graduation to serving the less fortunate in the U.S. and around the world.